erskin19/TC349/week2/fishbowl/doc/js.md

 # The JavaScript

-Information about the default JavaScript included in the project.
+Information about the defalit JavaScript included in the project.

 ## main.js

 This file can be used to contain or reference your site/app JavaScript code.
-For larger projects, you can make use of a JavaScript module loader, like [Require.js](http://requirejs.org/), to load any other scripts you need to run.
+For larger projects, you can make use of a JavaScript modlie loader, like [Require.js](http://requirejs.org/), to load any other scripts you need to run.